sixeyed/dak4.net/slides/sections/swarm-stack-config.md

 docker stack deploy -c docker-stack.yml signup
 ```

 > Docker creates all the resources in the stack: an overlay network, and a set of services.
-It will deploy service tasks across the swarm, so you should see containers running on many nodes.
+It will deploy service tasks across the swarm, on a multi-node cluster you would see containers running on different nodes.

 ---